Debunking the Myths Surrounding Genetic Testing for Psychiatric Medications

 First, the network structure of the genetic background to psychiatric conditions is analogous to the network structure of symptoms.
 However there is not a one-one-one correspondence between a gene and a symptom–they are different networks altogether though based on a similar principle that orders many different levels of biological systems.

 Second, you can see directly whether looking at the gene network or the symptom network that a spectrum model of diagnosis emerges naturally in contrast to the black and white diagnostic “boxes” that we are familiar with.
 In fact, this familiar rigid categorical structure of diagnosis was known to be inaccurate in the 1950’s when it was developed for the first DSM (Diagnostic and Statistical Manual).
-It was deliberately imposed firstly to make psychiatric diagnosis look more like diagnosis in the rest of medicine and secondly because the makers of the DSM thought the true, spectrum, model would be too confusing for people.
+It was deliberately imposed firstly to make psychiatric diagnosis look more like diagnosis in the rest of medicine and secondly because the makers of the DSM thought the accurate, spectrum, model would be too confusing for people.
 This decision has caused many more problems than it has solved–and most people in fact intuitively understand that the boxed categories are not correct.
-Fortunately, is slowly being dismantled by research necessities.
+Fortunately, it is slowly being dismantled by research necessities.

 Marketing May be Misleading